-The unused space before 40H is reserved for future expansion use and reading these locations returns the result "00H".
-The space before 40H is overlapping in each bank.
-The general purpose data memory, addressed from 40H to FFH (Bank0; BP=0 , Bank1; BP=1 or Bank2; BP=2), is used for data and control information under instruction commands.
+The remaining space before the 40H is reserved for future expanded usage and reading these locations will get "00H".
+The general purpose data memory, addressed from 40H to 7FH, is used for data and control information under instruction commands.
 All of the data memory areas can handle arithmetic, logic, increment, decrement and rotate operations directly.
 Except for some dedicated bits, each bit in the data memory can be set and reset by "SET [m].i" and "CLR [m].i".
-They are also indirectly accessible through memory pointer registers (MP0;01H/MP1;03H).
-The space before 40H is overlapping in each bank.
+They are also indirectly accessible through memory pointer register (MP;01H).